Well Sh*t

 Good.

 At least I wasn’t hallucinating.
+(Not yet.)

-And then — as quickly as it had arrived — the cat was gone.
+And then, as quickly as it had arrived the cat was gone.

 Just... done.

 Didn’t ask for permission.
+Didn’t apologize and didn’t wave goodbye.

 Just got up and walked away.

-But her brave smile didn't just fade; it evaporated.
+Shortly after, I saw the woman across from me start to crumble.
+Her brave smile evaporated.
 She stopped tracking the conversation, her hands fidgeting with a napkin, staring at her tea like it held the secrets to the universe.

 She was done.
 I could feel it.